BrownsugarZeer/VisionReasoner/README.md

 python vision_resoner/infererence.py --image_path "assets/company_name.png" --query "What is name of the company?"
 ```

-> "What is name of the company?"
 <div align=center>
 <img width="20%" src="assets/company_name.png"/>
 </div>

-You will get the final answer in command line, like:
+In VQA, there are no reasoning, and you will get the final answer in command line, like:

-> "The answer is:  ITC"
+> "The answer is: The name of the company is ITC (Indian Tobacco Company Limited)."

 ### You can also provide your own image_path and text by:
 ```bash